j-martin/sphinx-diagrams/README.md

 ### Adding the diagram (inline)

 The simplest way is to use `SphinxDiagram` and inline the code in your document.
-Consider using external python code as it is much faster to iterate and most likely better supported by your editor or IDE.
+Consider using an external diagram/python script (see below) as it has much shorter iteration loop than running sphinx and most likely better supported by your editor or IDE.

 `source/index.rst`